 Diagnosis and Differential

 Most patients that develop GI symptoms within 2 hours of ingestion have a reassuring clinical course and do not develop major organ failure (Table 128-1).
 An exception to this is Amanita smithiana ingestion, which results in early GI symptoms and delayed renal failure.
-Mushrooms with potential liver, kidney, and CNS effects are often associated with onset of vomiting that is delayed for 6 or more hours after ...
+Mushrooms with potential liver, kidney, and CNS effects are often associated with onset of vomiting that is delayed for 6 or more ...